thodges-gh/cldocker/README.md

 $ exit
 ```

-Log in again through ssh.
+Log in again through `ssh`.
 Test that Docker works without sudo by running `docker ps`.

 Then follow the instructions [here](https://docs.docker.com/compose/install/#install-compose) to install and setup docker-compose.